rootwork/rootwork.org/README.md

 If that errors, you can also try `git submodule update --init --recursive`.
 Note that there's no real guarantee this won't break things in the theme!

+# Creating a new post

+`npm run new`

+This generates a new post with a folder location of the current date, and auto-creates a bunch of data within the post.
+It's much easier than running `hugo new ...`.

 # Generating the site for production

-`hugo -D`
+`npm run prod`

-The static site is rendered in the `public` directory.
+This removes the `public` directory, if it exists, to ensure that no outdated files are present.
+Then it recreates the static site in the `public` directory.

-Note that this is excluded from the repo in `.gitignore`, so this is just to see what it will look like.
-Use a GitHub Action to generate the site online.
+Note that the `public` directory is excluded from the repo in `.gitignore`, so this command should be run from a GitHub Action to generate the site online.

 # Fresh installation